ftyers/commonvoice-utils/README.md

 a specific setup or are using more data than just Common Voice, maybe this isn't for you.
 But if you want to just train [coqui-ai/STT](https://github.com/coqui-ai/STT/) on Common Voice, then maybe it is :)

+### Why not just make the alphabet from the transcripts ?

+Depending on the language in Common Voice, the transcripts can contain a lot of random punctuation, numerals, and incorrect character encodings (for example Latin *ç* instead of Cyrillic *ҫ* for Chuvash).
+These may look the same but will result in bigger sparsity for the model.

+Also, if you are working with a single language you probably have time to look through all the transcripts for the alphabetic symbols, but if you want to work with a large number of Common Voice languages at the same time it's useful to have them all in one place.

 ## See also

 * [`epitran`](https://github.com/dmort27/epitran/): Great grapheme to phoneme system that supports a wide